spring-media/adsolutions-implementationReference/publisher-display-reference.md

 ![sky](https://bracho.xyz/adtech/img/sky.png "sky")

-This placement is to be positioned on the left side of the content of the website.
-Sitebars, dynamic sitebars, and double-dinamic sitebarsare also delivered via this placement.
-[This sizes must be used](https://github.com/CDPAdSolution/adSolution-Reference/blob/master/publisher-display-reference.md#for-desktop-1).
+This placement is to be positioned on the left side of the website content.
+Sitebars, dynamic sitebars, and double-dinamic sitebars are also delivered via this placement.
+[These sizes must be used](https://github.com/CDPAdSolution/adSolution-Reference/blob/master/publisher-display-reference.md#for-desktop-1).

 *sky* | `[160,600]` | `[120,600]` | `[300,600]` | `[500,1000]` | `[1000,1000]`